OR WAIT null SECS

 "Given the known gaps and variations in care for patients infected with HIV/AIDS and hepatitis B and C, it is imperative that the medical community begin to systematically measure itself at the individual clinician- and system-level to identify where improvement efforts are needed,” said Rachman.
 “The NQF process is instrumental for endorsing a single set of consensus standards that will help alleviate the multiple, competing sets of measures for HIV/AIDS and hepatitis against which clinicians are currently measured.
 This supports our ultimate aim – a uniform standard of care that every consumer can expect."

-Measures were developed by the American Medical Association’s Physician Consortium for Performance Improvement, the
+Measures were developed by the American Medical Association’s Physician Consortium for Performance Improvement, the AsianLiverCenter at StanfordUniversity, and the National Committee for Quality Assurance.

 Seventeen new NQF-endorsed voluntary consensus standards include clinician-level and facility-level performance measures for critical care and anesthesiology; perioperative management; and general thoracic surgery.
 Additionally, prophylactic antibiotic measures previously endorsed by NQF were updated to include foot and ankle procedures.

-Darrell Campell, MD, professor of surgery and chief of staff at University of Michigan Hospitals and
+Darrell Campell, MD, professor of surgery and chief of staff at University of Michigan Hospitals and HealthCenters, and Rome Walker, MD, medical director at Anthem Blue Cross Blue Shield in Virginia, co-chaired NQF’s perioperative care steering committee.

-“All stakeholders, including employers, physicians and the government, are looking for endorsed standards like these perioperative performance measures that are feasible, reliable, and valid,” said
+“All stakeholders, including employers, physicians and the government, are looking for endorsed standards like these perioperative performance measures that are feasible, reliable, and valid,” said Walker.
+“NQF is recognized as the principal body in the United States for the endorsement of healthcare performance and quality measures.
+The newly endorsed perioperative performance measures on a clinical level will be the driving force for improvement in both processes and health outcomes for patients.”

 The standards measure the quality, efficiency, and care coordination of surgical care, including pre-operative, intra-operative and post-operative care within the surgical facility, as well as coordination with appropriate external providers.
 This includes perioperative temperature management for surgery patients and post-operative urinary catheter removal.
 There was a significant effort to ensure the facility-level standards were harmonized with the clinician-level perioperative standards.

-Measures were developed by the Agency for Healthcare Research and Quality, the American Medical Association’s Physician Consortium for Performance Improvement, the Centers for Medicare & Medicaid Services, LifeScan, the National Committee for Quality Assurance, the Society of Thoracic Surgeons, the Society for Vascular Surgery, and the Vascular Study Group of
+Measures were developed by the Agency for Healthcare Research and Quality, the American Medical Association’s Physician Consortium for Performance Improvement, the Centers for Medicare & Medicaid Services, LifeScan, the National Committee for Quality Assurance, the Society of Thoracic Surgeons, the Society for Vascular Surgery, and the Vascular Study Group of Northern New England.

 This set of three NQF-endorsed voluntary consensus standards aims to measure influenza and pneumococcal vaccination coverage among nursing home residents and influenza vaccination of healthcare personnel and brings measurement of vaccination practices in line with national guidelines.
 The endorsement of these measures broke new ground for NQF because the explicit focus was on measure harmonization based on standard measure specifications for flu and pneumococcal immunizations consistent with national guidelines.